(This programme is not open to UK Nationals)

 Free time & travel

 Although your volunteering placement is the main reason for your stay in the UK, we encourage you to make the most of your free time by travelling and exploring the UK and the rest of Europe.
 With the efficient and accessible public transport system in the UK, you are able to discover towns and cities such as Edinburgh, Oxford, Manchester and Brighton in a weekend with ease.
 For longer holidays outside of the UK (to be agreed with by your placement host) the favourite destinations of Lattitude volunteers include: Paris, Amsterdam, Dublin, Prague, Budapest, Berlin and Venice!

-Lattitude Global Volunteering fee: £2500 for EU nationals (contact us for fees for other nationalities)
+Lattitude Global Volunteering fees: From £1500 for EU nationals (contact us to discuss fees for the different roles and other nationalities)